assamese/spark-python/README.md

   - Filter using UDF, regEx
   - Filter using timestamp
   - Write to Postgres
-  - aggregate using SQL-Partition-By / SQL-Partition-By
+  - aggregate using SQL-Group-By / SQL-Partition-By